Verbs in English Grammar

 'Verb' originally meant 'word' in archaic languages.
 In the world of grammar, verbs are the second most populated country after nouns.
 Start your journey!

-Verbs are a word or group of words that express:
+Verbs are words or a group of words that express:

 - a physical action (swim)